 Recent research to prevent storage losses of moist hay involved organic acids.
 The ones receiving the most attention have been propionic-acetic acid mixtures and pure propionic acid products.
 They have been successful in reducing molding and heating and in preserving the original feed value if applied at correct levels.
 The major drawbacks have been cost and application problems.
 The organic acids probably operate as fungicides to prevent molds from forming in the hay.

 Application rate is dependent on bale moisture.
 (Table 3).
 Moisture content is best measured by taking a sample from the windrow and drying it using a microwave oven or small commercial convection ovens.
 Wet and dry weights can be taken with a gram scale.
 For more information about drying hay using a microwave oven.
 Stab-type capacitance moisture testers are less accurate and give higher-than-actual moisture values, especially in dense bales.

-Effect of bale moisture on application rates of propionic and propionic-acetic acid preservatives
+Table 2.
+Effect of bale moisture on application rates of propionic and propionic-acetic acid preservatives.

 Acid preservatives are best applied at the baler.
 Propionic and acetic acids are volatile and will be lost if applied long before baling.
 Acids remove paint, allowing metal parts to rust.
 To reduce rusting, avoid spilling acids on equipment, run untreated hay through the baler after baling, and coat bare metal with light oil.

 Lactic-acid-forming bacteria and other biological products are sold as hay preservatives.
 Research in Wisconsin shows these products are less effective than propionic acid preservatives.
 These products are restricted for use on hay of less than 25 percent moisture, but hay can be safely made at 20 percent moisture with no preservative.
 This narrow moisture range limits the usefulness of these products under Missouri conditions.